akbaritabar/bibliometric_data_for_demographic_research/Readme.md

         - Network analysis of scientific collaborations
         - Text analysis of bibliometric information

+5. Structure of workshop (3 hours 45 minutes):
+    1. Overview of literature on using bibliometric data for demographic research and potential research projects (30 minutes)
+    2. Panel discussion (90 minutes) - invited speakers:
+        - Emilio Zagheni, MPIDR: Benefits, strengths, weaknesses and pitfalls of using bibliometric data for demographic research
+        - Andrea Miranda Gonzalez, UC-Berkeley: Internal migration in Mexico
+        - Asli Ebru Sanlitürk, MPIDR: Brexit’s effect on scholarly migration to and from the UK
+        - Maciej J. Dańko, MPIDR: Development and international scholarly migration
+        - Tom Theile, MPIDR: Trends of return international migration worldwide
+        - Xinyi Zhao, MPIDR: Gender perspective in international scholarly migration
+        - Aliakbar Akbaritabar, MPIDR: Integrating internal and international scholarly migration worldwide
+        - Followed by an open discussion between speakers and Q&A.
+    3. Introduction to available data sources, especially publicly available data (30 minutes)
+    4. Introduction to handling bibliometric data for demographic research: data retrieval, data pre-processing and repurposing based on research questions (60 minutes)
+    5. Conclusion and discussion of potential limitations and future directions of using bibliometric data in demographic research (15 minutes)

-5. Description of target audience and estimated number of participants (minimum and maximum).
+6. Description of target audience and estimated number of participants (minimum and maximum).
     - Postgraduate students, early career researchers, those interested in high-skilled and scholarly mobility/migration and those interested in science of science, bibliometrics, scientometrics and informetrics.
 (Minimum 10 and maximum 25 participants)

-6. Proposed workshop duration (1/2 day, 1 day, 1.5 day, 2 day), format, activities, and schedule.
+7. Proposed workshop duration (1/2 day, 1 day, 1.5 day, 2 day), format, activities, and schedule.
     - 1/2 day.
 Lecture, dialogue and discussion with participants, hands-on session with data and software

-7. Short biographical sketches of presenters, link to current CVs.
+8. Short biographical sketches of presenters, link to current CVs.
     - **Akbaritabar**
         - Research Scientist (Postdoc), Max Planck Institute for Demographic Research (MPIDR)
         - Background in Computational Social Sciences, Computational Sociology, Bibliometrics, Science of Science